Quantum Resistance

 BIP 360 is intentionally conservative — it is “Step 1” that creates a safe on-ramp for future post-quantum signatures without breaking existing scaling tools.

-Current status: Draft BIP, first live implementation running on BTQ Technologies’ Bitcoin Quantum testnet (v0.3.0, released March 19, 2026).
+Draft BIP, first live implementation running on BTQ Technologies’ Bitcoin Quantum testnet (v0.3.0, released March 19, 2026).
 No activation date yet.

 What Is SHRIMPS?